eyedeekay/sam-forwarder/docs/EMBEDDING.md

 functions and a class for parsing configuration files directly.
 You can import it, add a few flags(or however you configure your service) and fire off the forwarder as a goroutne, all you have to do is configure it to forward the port used by your service.
-This makes it extremely easy to do, but in my opinion, it should only be used in this way for applications that would already be safe to host as services in i2p or other overlay networks.
-That means avoiding the risk of out-of-band communication accidentally, such as by making the server retrieve a resource from a clearnet service.
+This makes it extremely easy to do, but it should only be used in this way for applications that would already be safe to host as services in i2p or other overlay networks.
+In particular, it should only be used for applications that don't require extensive login information and do not leak information at the application layer.

 So without further ado, a blatant copy-paste of information that shouldn't have been in the README.md.